nibeon/gamedev-learning/README.md

 # gamedev-learning
-learning gamedev on lua, python and some others languages
+learning gamedev on various languages, libraries, frameworks and engines.